nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Grade your own claims.
 Never state a status above your backing.
 Checked by machine, cited at source, vouched by a named party, or argued in
-prose: those are different things, and the reader who cannot tell which one you mean has no way to trust you correctly.
-This is the only part of the discipline anyone can check you against, and it is the part that makes the rest honest.
+prose: those are different things, and whether a person or a model made the claim is not one of them.
+A reader who cannot tell which you mean has no way to trust you correctly.
+It is the only part of the discipline anyone can check you against, and the part that makes the rest honest.

 Nothing forces any of this on you.
 The structure is a theorem; the practice is a choice.
 Everything is a trust decision either way.
 The